 Another interesting trick is dispatching by file name.

-In some systems, it's common not to have one file with different keys for configuration, but different files belonging to different environments.
+In some systems, it's common to have different files belonging to separate environments for configuration rather than one file.
 For example:

 configs/